Back up and restore data

 - The following example creates a repository named

-using IAM user-based credentials as the credential method.
+test_repoin the AWS S3 bucketbucket_s3using IAM user-based credentials as the credential method.

 CREATE REPOSITORY test_repo